 - Ensuring that children, young persons and their families know their rights and how to access the complaints procedures available to them.

-- all staff, affiliates and volunteers are responsible for ensuring a safe environment for children and young people.
+- Providing training for all CSIRO staff, affiliates and volunteers who work with children or young people.